 See the entire living room makeover.

-While you are at it, it might be the prefect time to paint other large objects in the room like the following:
+While you are at it, it might be the perfect time to paint other large objects in the room like the following:

 Lighting is another way to improve your home decorating.
 My first budget-friendly recommendation for updating your lighting is with a DIY.
 If the style of your existing light fixtures fits into the design then use it and just give it an update with a new color.
 Sometimes your lighting might just need a DIY shade makeover.